 Overview & Conference Presentations

-The 2015 National Evaluation and Technical Assistance Center for the Education of Children and Youth Who Are Neglected, Delinquent, or At-Risk (NDTAC) National Conference—“Looking Ahead: Preparing for the Future of Your State Title I, Part D Program”— provided participants with ideas and strategies that they can put into place to identify and address risks that may stand in the way of fully implementing their State Part D program goals.
+The 2016 National Technical Assistance Center for the Education of Neglected or Delinquent Children and Youth (NDTAC) National Conference—“Moving the Needle”— brought together State Title I, Part D coordinators; experts in the field; U.S. Department of Education (ED) and NDTAC staff to explore Federal and State topics related to effective program administration and implementation and other issues that impact education for youth who are neglected, delinquent, or at-risk.
 Conference sessions also discussed the value of revising or modifying State Part D plans as well as engaging in annual goal setting.

 Access select conference presentations, handouts, and activities by clicking on the sessions below: